braze-inc/braze-docs/_docs/_partners/message_orchestration/learning/edume.md

 # eduMe

+{:.subintro}
-> [eduMe](https://edume.com) is a mobile-based training tool that gives your workforce the knowledge they need to succeed, when they need it, wherever they are.
+[eduMe](https://edume.com) is a mobile-based training tool that gives your workforce the knowledge they need to succeed, when they need it, wherever they are.

 The Braze and eduMe integration leverages Braze [Connected Content]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/connected_content/about_connected_content/#about-connected-content) to give your users access to eduMe courses and lessons in your Braze campaigns.
 Individual and group progress can then be tracked through eduMe reporting functionality.